Lockpickers-United/lpu-belt-explorer/src/resources/blue.md

    information on this requirement.
 4. SPP and gut one of the locks ranked as blue belt or similar

-Note: If picking an SFIC, be sure to review the guidelines listed under SFIC Filming Requirements for validating your lock in the picking video.
+Note: If picking an SFIC (Small Format Interchangeable Core), be sure to review the guidelines listed under SFIC Filming Requirements for validating your lock in the picking video.
 Please visit the "Read More..." link below for filming requirements.